Using a Population Health Driver Diagram to Support Health Care and Public Health Collaboration

 Aligning efforts to address a community health challenge is far more effective and efficient than having the public health and health care sectors working separately and competitively.
 The population health driver diagram framework is one approach that holds promise for reducing the potential competitive nature of relationships among public health, health care, and other organizations in a community and creating a more collaborative environment where collective action is taken to improve the health of a community.

 - Centers for Medicare and Medicaid Services.
 2015.
-National health expenditures 2013 highlights. http://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends andReports/NationalHealthExpendData/Downloads/highlights.pdf (accessed January 10, 2015).
+National health expenditures 2013 highlights.
+Available at: http://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends andReports/NationalHealthExpendData/Downloads/highlights.pdf (accessed January 10, 2015).

 - Public Health Foundation.
 2013.
-Public Health’s Role in Antibiotic Stewardship – Driver Diagram. http://www.phf.org/resourcestools/Documents/Antibiotic_Stewardship_Driver_Diagram.pdf (accessed February 2, 2015).
+Public Health’s Role in Antibiotic Stewardship – Driver Diagram.
+Available at: http://www.phf.org/resourcestools/Documents/Antibiotic_Stewardship_Driver_Diagram.pdf (accessed February 2, 2015).

 - Stoto, M. 2013.
 Population health in the Affordable Care Act era.
 Washington, DC: AcademyHealth.